vanessaobi/abstract_concept_reference_game/README.md

 # abstract_concept_reference_game
-This repository contains the experiment data and code used for stimulus creation (and data analysis) in my bachelor's thesis.
-The thesis focuses on a psycholinguistic experiment where participants engage in a two-player abstract concept reference game.
+This repository contains the experiment data and code used for stimulus creation and data analysis in my bachelor's thesis.
+The thesis focuses on a psycholinguistic experiment where participants engage in a two-player abstract-concept reference game.
 In this game, they communicate about abstract and concrete categories.
-The study aims to explore the underlying mechanisms and the concreteness effect in category production and comprehesion within a socially interactive game-like setting.
+The study aims to explore the underlying mechanisms and the concreteness effect in category production and comprehension within an interactive game-like setting.

 ## Content of this repository: